 (1)The mandate of the National Human rights Commission established under the Human Rights Protection Act of 1993 provides a lens through which the situation can be better understood- “Murder is abhorrent and demonstrates a lack of respect for human life and so a policy of state killing is immoral.
 It epitomizes the brutality of violence rather than the reason as the solution to solve social difficult problems.”

 (2)The International Convention on Civil and Political Rights, to which India is a party and which has been ratified by 144 states, encourages the abolition of Death Penalty.

-(3)The 2nd Protocol to the International Convention on civil and Political Rights adopted by the United Nations General Assembly with its Resolution on 44/128 of 15th December 1989 is the world’s first pact of universal scope at ending Death penalty.
+(3)The 2nd Protocol to the International Convention on Civil and Political Rights adopted by the United Nations General Assembly with its Resolution on 44/128 of 15th December 1989 is the world’s first pact of universal scope at ending the Death penalty.